Brescia: Fountains

 For many years Brescia has been considered a "city of water" due to the presence of many canals and natural waterways, as the French author Paul de Musset (1804–1880) once wrote: "The wide streets and numerous fountains give it an air of a big city.
 Water gushes in the squares and circulates in private homes almost as abundantly as in Rome".

 Cultural references

 Astronomy

 The 521 Brixia planetoid is named after the city.

-Music

-The debut album of Russian post-punk command "Сукины сыны" bears the name "Из Брешии в Брешию" ("From Brescia into Brescia").